-Temporary Accommodations Information & Request
+Temporary Assistance Information & Request

 Generally, a temporary medical condition lasting less than 6 months is not regarded as a qualified disability under the Americans with Disabilities Act, and therefore does not qualify an individual for a disability accommodation.
 However, the University of Cincinnati will make reasonable efforts to support students with temporary impairments by providing temporary assistance when practicable.
 At times, a student’s temporary impairment may require the student to make adjustments to their schedules.
 In those circumstances, a student may wish to take a medical leave of absence.
 Students with temporary impairments relating to pregnancy should contact the office of Gender Equity & Inclusion to discuss accommodations.

 The following are examples of impairments and assistance that may be available.
 These examples are not intended to be an exhaustive list:

 Examples of assistance that may be provided:

 - Obtaining a temporary parking pass